theoliverlear/Style-Guide/Style Guide/ETHICAL_CODE.md

 never felt special enough to start my own organization or meet the people I have.
 There are millions of people out there who are just like me, who have had a Mrs. Lindquist in their life, and you must understand that you have more to you than what you do.
+I want you to become the you had, or the one you wish you had -- because it's all within your power to do so.

 ## The Principles